UTYABSWAP (UTYAB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 UTYABSWAP Historical Price

-According to the latest data gathered on UTYABSWAP live price page, the current price of UTYABSWAP is 0.00003728USD.
-The circulating supply of UTYABSWAP(UTYAB) is 1.00B UTYAB , giving it a market capitalization of $37.35K.
+According to the latest data gathered on UTYABSWAP live price page, the current price of UTYABSWAP is 0USD.
+The circulating supply of UTYABSWAP(UTYAB) is 1.00B UTYAB , giving it a market capitalization of $30.79K.

 The UTYABSWAP Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UTYAB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.